The Downplay of a Key Condition

 Trust

-(a) Foundational Definition: The willingness to accept vulnerability based on positive expectations of the intentions or behavior of another.
+- Foundational: The willingness to accept vulnerability based on positive expectations of the intentions or behaviour of another.

-(c) Applied Real-World Meaning: Trust is a stack of marbles, not a light switch.
-It is built through “sliding door moments” – small, everyday choices to turn toward rather than away.
+- Applied: Trust is a stack of marbles, rather than a light switch.
+It is built through “sliding door moments,” small everyday choices to turn toward rather than away.
+Some choices can slam that theoretical door.

 Boundaries

-(b) Contextual Definition: The operational constraints one sets to preserve their own functional capacity and prevent “burnout” or resentment.
+- Contextual: The operational constraints one sets to preserve their own functional capacity and prevent burnout or resentment.

-(c) Applied Real-World Meaning: A boundary is not a way to control someone else’s behavior (“You can’t speak to me like that”).
-It is a plan for your own behavior (“If you scream, I will leave the room”).
-This maintains agency rather than threatening with punishment, which otherwise would result in greater instability and reduced trust.
+- Applied: A boundary is not a way to control someone else’s behaviour (“You can’t speak to me like that”).
+It is a plan for your own behaviour (“If you scream, I will leave the room”).
+This maintains agency rather than threatening with punishment, which otherwise would produce greater instability and reduced trust.

 Repair